 Furthermore, there are growing concerns about the return on investment of a postsecondary degree.
 While research shows that college graduates generally earn more in lifetime earnings than those without a college degree, both potential applicants and researchers are questioning the impact of a college degree on lifetime wealth accumulation.
 This skepticism is fueled by the experiences of many families who have either personally incurred significant debt pursuing higher education or know others who have faced similar financial burdens.
-As a result, there is a growing reluctance among families to potentially expose themselves to such financial risks.23
+As a result, there is a growing reluctance among families to potentially expose themselves to such financial risks.
+The same provides the such financial risks.